bereal/AdventOfCode2020/README.md

 _Knowledge_: 4

 _Puzzle_: [Monster Messages](https://adventofcode.com/2020/day/19).
-Grammars and regular expressions
+Grammars and regular expressions.

 My first impulse was to generate a grammar using parser combinators in e.g. Scala, but then I was like _wait a sec_...
 The grammar in the first part is easily converted into a regular expression.